 Can I Copy Terms and Conditions?

-Copying terms and conditions is a legal risk, and will ultimately do more harm than good for your business.
+No, you cannot copy terms and conditions.
+Copying terms and conditions is illegal, and will ultimately do more harm than good for your business.

-Not only is it illegal to copy someone’s terms and conditions (as a form of copyright infringement), but you also run the risk of copying a policy that isn’t properly tailored to your business or website.
+Copying terms and conditions is a form of copyright infringement, which is a punishable legal offense.
+Furthermore, by copying terms and conditions, you run the risk of copying a policy that isn’t properly tailored to your business or website.

 Here are the three major reasons you shouldn’t copy someone else’s terms and conditions: